CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab4.md

-## Task 4: Configure Anti-Phishing and Safe Links Policies
+# Lab 04: Configure Anti-Phishing and Safe Links Policies

 In this task, you will create a custom Anti-Phishing policy and Safe Links policy to enhance protection against malicious emails and phishing links.
 You will also simulate a phishing email and verify alerts and detections.